Locate cherry blossoms and gorgeous spring blooms throughout Philadelphia.

 In 1926, as a symbol of international friendship and in honor of the United States’ sesquicentennial celebration, over 1,600 flowering trees were gifted to Philadelphia by the Japanese government.
-The Japan America Society of Greater Philadelphia continued this legacy from 1998-2007, planting an additional 1,000 trees throughout the city.
-Each year, towards the end of March, beautiful cherry blossoms, magnolia blooms, and other spring flowers begin to fill Philadelphia’s parks and charming residential streets.
+The Japan America Society of Greater Philadelphia (JASGP) continued this legacy from 1998-2007, planting an additional 1,000 trees throughout the city.
+Each spring, beautiful cherry blossoms, magnolia blooms, and other spring flowers begin to fill Philadelphia’s parks and charming residential streets.

 800 Block of N 21st Street, Fairmount